Spinal Cord Stimulation for the Treatment of Pain

 Any spinal cord stimulator utilized for this procedure must have FDA approval specific to the indication, otherwise it will be considered investigational.

-Spinal cord stimulation (SCS) is considered medically appropriate if ALL of the following:
+Spinal cord stimulation (SCS) is considered medically appropriate if ALL of the following are met:

 Standard or high frequency spinal cord stimulation